Lab 99 Web Design

 Landing Page by Category Only

-If the landing page is to display the articles only according to their category, you still need to use the conditional statement.
+If you want the HTML landing page to display the articles only according to their category, you still need to use the conditional statement.
 Just leave the second area blank:

 <txp:if_category>